Skip advert

 Advertisement - Article continues below

-If you receive a recall notification, you should follow the instructions as soon as possible.
 There may be details of an allocated dealership given on the recall notice, or you may be asked to contact your local dealer directly.
-The majority of recalls issued are precautionary, so you needn’t panic that the car will fail spectacularly if you don’t take it in for repair immediately.
+The majority of recalls issued are precautionary, so you shouldn’t need to take it in for repair immediately unless the notification says so.
 We recommend contacting your dealership and making a suitable appointment as soon as is convenient.

-It’s always important any recall work is carried out – aside from possible safety implications, there’s a risk that a missed recall could reduce the car’s value, make it harder to sell or even invalidate your warranty.
+It’s always important that any recall work is carried out.
+Aside from possible safety implications, there’s a risk that a missed recall could reduce the car’s value, make it harder to sell or even invalidate your warranty.

 Do I have to pay if my car is recalled?